ashleylester/perceptron/README.md

 > Perceptron is a simple AI library.

 TODO:
-* Write the training algorithm (you'll then have a working perceptron!)
 * Implement some persistence methods like saving and loading state from files
-* Implement MLPs and different activation functions
+* Implement MLPs and different sorts of activation functions
 * Expand project to cover genetic algorithms and ACO/PSO

-To create a perceptron, wait until the next update! :)

 Instantiate the class network.rb and specify your perceptron diameters, the first argument as the number of inputs,